benkolera/talk-stacking-your-monads/README.md

 Check out the slides here: http://stackingyourmonads.benkolera.com/ (You may want to press 's' to bring up my speaker notes.

 And sample haskell code can be found in the code directory.
+Note that this requires GHC 7.10!